Frequently asked questions: Seasonal work

 Certificate for seasonal work:

-- By a bank transfer directly to the account of the Finnish Immigration Service (FI59 8129 9710 0117 35 or FI86 1804 3000 0154 04) or in the e-service Enter Finland.
-Log in to Enter Finland and attach a receipt of the payment to your application.
-The receipt must include your name.
-You should attach to your application a copy of the receipt also when you are applying with a paper form.
+- You can also pay by bank transfer directly to the bank account of the Finnish Immigration Service: FI59 8129 9710 0117 35 or FI86 1804 3000 0154 04.
+Write your name and the reference ‘Certificate for seasonal work’ in the message field.
+After making the payment, log in to Enter Finland and attach a receipt of the payment to your application.
+Attach to your application a copy of the receipt also when you are applying with a paper form.

 Residence permit for seasonal work: